-There is a Mexican
+There is a

-our loved ones forget us.
+the third when our loved ones forget us.
 Catholics forestall that last

 death by seeing the faithful dead as members of the Church, alive in

 Christ, and by praying for them -- and asking their prayers for us --

 always.
 Cardinal Wiseman wrote in his Lecture XI:

 Sweet is the

 consolation of the dying man, who, conscious of imperfection, believes

 that they possess powerful means of relieving their friend.
 In the

 first moments of grief, this sentiment will often overpower religious

 his friend and snatch from him an unconscious prayer for rest; it is an

-impulse of nature which for the moment, aided by
+impulse of nature which for the moment, aided by the analogies of

-But it is only a flitting and melancholy light, while the Catholic feeling,
+only a flitting and melancholy light, while the Catholic feeling,

 cheering though with solemn dimness, resembles the unfailing lamp,

 Though we should

 daily pray for the dead in Purgatory, above all for our ancestors,

 II Machabees 12: